hadi-alnehlawi/ARABIC_TO_ROMAN/README.md

 ```

 It will prompt to input the arabic number which is required to be converted to Roman numberals.
-If the input was not valid the function will return the message with error description.
+If the input was not valid the function will return the message with an error description.

 ## Test

-to run the test script, please execute the following:
+In order to run the test script, please execute the following:

 ```
 $ cd ./ARABIC_TO_ROMAN